abcdan/chainson/README.md

 🪐 chainson is JSON file database with zero dependencies.

 **Please read the following before using:**
-This library is still heavily in development.
-The API rapidly changes and methods might not work when you pull the latest version again.
-As long as it's in the `0.x.x-a` (alpha) it's not recommended to use this library for production purposes where you are not gonna update the library every release.
-I'm trying to keep the API as close to the last version as possible but I might introduce breaking changes.
-I'll aim to post the breaking changes in the pull request when I release a new version.
+This library is still in alpha.
+A lot of things might change internally and to the outside of the library.
+I aim to keep the API the same but I'm confident some things are gonna change.
+It's recommended to install it and lock it on one version to avoid having it automatically grab a newer version (that could theoretically break your application).

 Now we got that out of the way, let's start!